spritlesoftware/chargebee-rails-subscriptions/README.md

 ## Customer

-Creates a new subscription along with the customer.
+Creates a new subscription for the customer.

 ```ruby
 <customer_object>.subscribe(customer: customer_params)